nordic-institute/X-Road/doc/kubernetes_security_guide.md

 ```
 - Apply the changes in the manifests.

-- Create a NetworkPolicy to deny all the ingress traffic for the Primary Pod (**reference Data: 3.1, 4.5**):
+- Create a NetworkPolicy to deny all the ingress traffic for the Primary Pod (**Reference Data: 3.1, 4.5**):
 ``` yaml
 kind: NetworkPolicy
 apiVersion: networking.k8s.io/v1